 Make sure to check the school schedules in the country you wish to teach in.
 When does the semester start?
 How soon should you arrive?
 In Thailand, I arrived one and a half weeks before the semester started and got hired.
 Some other countries won’t be as last-minute, but a little research to at least find out the possible start date for most schools would be a good idea.

 Do I need a job before I leave my home country?

 Some people might be scared to do this, and that’s OK.
 There is no problem with finding a job before you leave.
-Just keep in mind, everything will be a complete surprise.
-If you wait until you get to the country, you might have a few days to check the town out then decided to apply for jobs there should you like the place.
+Just keep in mind, that everything will be a complete surprise.
+If you wait until you get to the country, you might have a few days to check the town out and then decide to apply for jobs there should you like the place.

 Also, another brilliant way of getting a job is through word of mouth.
-Walk in to a language school and see if they are hiring, let them know you are in town and leave your number.
-Hopefully you can get lucky and meet a fellow ESL teacher at the local café who can tell you of a school that’s hiring… You never know!
+Walk into a language school and see if they have a teaching job open, let them know you are in town, and leave your number.
+Hopefully, you can get lucky and meet a fellow English teacher at the local café who can tell you about a school that’s hiring… You never know!

 What’s an interview like?